George & Willy: The Inspiration

 The Firestarter was inspired by whalers of the 18th century, and the tools they used to keep warm.
 Our favourite part about the Firestarters is the way most people are sceptical, it seems a bit unnecessary at first.
 After a few times using it, however, there's no going back.
 Most of these are sold via word of mouth, which is the best endorsement.

-As with all our products, we are inspired by our childhood and the good old days.
+As with all our products, the Baker Menu is inspired by our childhood and the good old days.
 We wanted a display that reminded us of back then, a menu that was playful but still clean and simple.
 We love the way the letters can be as haphazard as you like, and the three-dimensional nature gives it a relaxed quality.

 Hanging Drying Rack